ljmzt/reinforcement_learning_2/README.md

 # PPO solution for lunar lander from scratch

 ### Purpose
-Well, I am studying LLM and it has an important RL step and my RL is a little rusty.
-So I set up some codes here to refresh myself.
+Well, I am studying LLM and it has an important RL step.
+My RL is a little rusty, so I set up some codes here to refresh myself.

 It heavily follows [Hung-Yi Lee's lecture](https://speech.ee.ntu.edu.tw/~hylee/ml/2023-spring.php), [openai's baseline](https://github.com/openai/baselines/tree/master/baselines) (although in a much simplified form), and [this](https://github.com/nikhilbarhate99/PPO-PyTorch/blob/master/train.py) and [this](https://github.com/PacktPublishing/Deep-Reinforcement-Learning-Hands-On) github pages.